flowjs/flow.js/README.md

 * `target` The target URL for the multipart POST request.
 This can be a string or a function.
 If a function, it will be passed a FlowFile, a FlowChunk and isTest boolean (Default: `/`)
 * `singleFile` Enable single file upload.
 Once one file is uploaded, second file will overtake existing one, first one will be canceled.
 (Default: false)
 * `chunkSize` The size in bytes of each uploaded chunk of data.
+This can be a number or a function.
+If a function, it will be passed a FlowFile.
 The last uploaded chunk will be at least this size and up to two the size, see [Issue #51](https://github.com/23/resumable.js/issues/51) for details and reasons.
-(Default: `1*1024*1024`)
+(Default: `1*1024*1024`, 1MB)
-* `calculateChunkSize` Optional function to set chunk size for each file.
-When this method is defined, chunkSize value will not be considered.
-File Object will be passed to it and it should return the size (in bytes) of chunks for that file.
 * `forceChunkSize` Force all chunks to be less or equal than chunkSize.
 Otherwise, the last chunk will be greater than or equal to `chunkSize`.
 (Default: `false`)
 * `simultaneousUploads` Number of simultaneous uploads (Default: `3`)
 * `fileParameterName` The name of the multipart POST parameter to use for the file chunk  (Default: `file`)